Skip to main content

 • Backward compatibility is in place, but third-party plugins will run in compatibility mode if migrated, affecting performance.

-• Plugin authors are not expected to have their plugins ready for Divi 5 at this stage.
+• Plugin authors are not expected to have their plugins ready for Divi 5.
 Instead, third-party modules will run in backward compatibility mode to help bridge the gap.

 We are working hard to ensure a smooth transition as we progress toward Divi 5's full release.
 Your feedback during the alpha phase will be invaluable in shaping Divi's future.